-Have you been asked to pay more than you expected or have been declined for life insurance due to a high risk medical impairment?
+Have you been asked to pay more than you expected or have even been declined for life insurance due because a life insurance company placed you in a high-risk category?

 Don’t give up!

-In this article, we’ll explain the key to getting “tough” cases approved, and show you some of the best ways to save money on life insurance to make your policy more affordable.
+In this article, we’ll explain the key to getting “tough” cases approved, find affordable life insurance rates, and point out some of the best ways to save money on life insurance premiums.

-Some insurance companies are more lenient on specific health issues than others.
+Some insurance companies are more lenient on specific higher risk health issues than others.

-What the above sentence means is that every insurance carrier determines your level of risk differently.
+What the above sentence means is that every insurance carrier has different underwriting guidelines when assigning your specific needs for a high-risk life insurance policy.

-Finding approvals at low premiums is all about knowing who the best high risk life insurance companies are, and which one is right for each particular case.
+Finding approvals at low premiums is all about knowing who the best high-risk life insurance companies are, and which insurance carrier one is right for each particular case.

 If you go directly to a company like Met Life for a quote, they won’t have access to multiple companies.

-This could drastically reduce your chances of an affordable approval since you are “stuck” with their one price and their one underwriting outcome.
+This could drastically reduce your chances of an affordable approval since you are “stuck” with their one price and their one underwriting process.

 We have also helped people with epilepsy, pacemakers, on medication for high blood pressure or cholesterol, pregnant women, and people on medication for anxiety, depression, or bipolar disorder.

-Many people think they’re going to pay out the nose for life insurance simply because they take a blood pressure medication.
+Many people think they’re going to pay out the nose for a life policy simply because they take a blood pressure medication.

 Not true, usually.